nicojourdain/misomip2/README.md

 # Examples

 ### interpolate\_to\_common\_grid.py
 This script has been used to interpolate NEMO and MITgcm outputs to the 3 misomip2 grids (3d grid, section, mooring).
-To use it, you need to adapt at least section 1 (Files and variables) and section 2 (Global attributes of output netcdf).
-You may need to create or modify a load\_oce\_mod\_xxxx function similar to the one existing for NEMO and MITgcm if your model is not covered yet.
+To use it, you need to adapt at least section 0 (General information), section 1 (Files and variables) and section 2 (Global attributes of output netcdf).
+For section1, ou may need to create or modify a load\_oce\_mod\_xxxx function similar to the one existing for NEMO and MITgcm if your model is not covered yet.